sauraen/AudiobankToC/README.md

 The Audiobank C file can be compiled back into binary with the appropriate header and linker script.
 The provided `Makefile` is a working example of how to do this.
-Most of the C flags are not critical, except for `-mabi=32` and `-fno-toplevel-reorder`.
+Most of the C flags are not critical, except for `-mabi=32`, `-fno-toplevel-reorder`, and `-fno-zero-initialized-in-bss`.

 You must use `include/audiobank.h` when building, not `include/z64audio.h` from the decomp.
 The actual structs are slightly different, plus they have